tullinge-prog1/color-web/README.md

 # Color Web

 ## Start here
 Welcome!
 Start by launching the VSCode live server (CTRL-SHIFT-P and write *live server*).
-View the webpage and its current status.
+View the webpage in its current status.
 As you can see it is pink.
 But we want to make this page interactive!

 ## Your mission
 Update `index.js` so that the webpage asks the user for a color when it loads,